-Today’s studio sneak peek is with the Pixeladies!
+Today’s studio sneak peek is In the Studio with the Pixeladies!
 I am super excited to share the studio space of these fun and lovely creative ladies with you today.
 We met about a year ago while I was attending a Quilt Show in Florida and working with the Fabric Maker Printer launch.
 In this interview Deb and Kris both share how and where they work together on their collaborative art quilts, and some of their studio organizing tips!
 These photo’s are not styled and are typical of what her working studio looks like on an average day.

 The idea for this series, Inside the Studio began in while I was attending an art retreat at Penland.
 While there I observed the differences in the creative cycle of order and chaos and what that looks like for different individuals.
 In this series I’m interested in showing how organizing affects the artist’s creative process.
 Some systems and order are vital to our creative PLAY and learning to find a balance that works to enhance your creativity is what I hope to share with you through these interviews.